rafi/awesome-vim-colorschemes/docs/kyoz-purify.md

 By default, Vim using your terminal background color as the background colors.

-If you are using GUI version of Vim, Nvim, it'll have Purify Background (#252834), but if you are using terminal vim, neovim, you have to choose and set the background your self:
+If you are using GUI version of vim/neovim, it'll have Purify Background (#252834), but if you are using terminal vim or neovim, you have to choose and set the background yourself:

 ```
 colorscheme purify "--------------------------------- Set onedark theme